robinovitch61/the-leo-zone/content/posts/please-may-i-see-my-knee.md

 you're in a [Body Worlds exhibit](https://bodyworlds.com/), I guess they're often using a DICOM viewer.

 It also came with a copy of DICOM viewer [OsiriX](https://pixmeo.onfastspring.com/osirix-md-monthly-subscription), an application that "needs to be updated to run on my Mac" and costs 90€/month.
+The `Images` directory just contained a few icons used in this app.

 Luckily, the internet is beautiful and amazing and there is a fork of the open-source bits of OsiriX called [miele-lxiv](https://github.com/bettar/miele-lxiv), available